- Tele-Visits must be approved by the treatment team and require an order by the attending physician.

 - Special visitation is reserved for children under the age of 16 years old.
 Special visitation can be arranged through the social worker.

-- Consumers on conditional release or that have been discharged from OFC cannot participate in tele-visit with current consumers.
+- Consumers on conditional release or that have been discharged from TCBH cannot participate in tele-visit with current consumers.

-- Previous or current OFC staff will not be approved to visit OFC consumers.
+- Previous or current TCBH staff will not be approved to visit TCBH consumers.

 Tulsa Center for Behavioral Health